Explore This Fellowship

 How to Apply

 Fellowship applicants will submit a letter of interest and their CV.
 These will be reviewed by the Fellowship Director and Medical Director of the Proton Center.
 Radiation Oncology Senior Executive Committee.
 Applications must be received by December 1 of the year prior to initiation of training.
 The application review and selection process are expected to be completed by April 1 of the fellowship year.
 The most promising candidates will be scheduled for a visit to the facility to meet with the fellowship director and radiation oncology proton staff.
 Three letters of recommendation from their residency program director and faculty members will be required for review.
 Fellows will be offered a training fellowship position based upon the assessments of the fellowship director, the radiation oncology proton staff, and the Radiation Oncology Senior Executive Committee.
 The selection criteria will include the qualifications of the trainee as evidenced by performance during residency training, publication record, level of interest, and anticipated level of clinical and academic performance by the fellow.
-Partners and Harvard guidelines for diversity consideration will be followed.
+Mass General Brigham and Harvard guidelines for diversity consideration will be followed.

 Prior to the initiation of the fellowship position, fellows must have completed an approved Radiation Oncology Residency Program.
 For trainees from outside the United States, successful completion of USLME 1, 2, and 3 and acquisition of at least a limited medical license in Massachusetts are required for their credentialing and for their contract to be in force.